Home Theater Power Manager – Everything You Need To Know

 It can also help to protect your components during lightning strikes or power outages.

-Having a power manager is likely a good idea if you have gone through the expense and trouble of setting up your home theater.
+Having a power manager is likely a good idea if you have gone through the expense and trouble of setting up your home theatre.
 It will not only protect your equipment, but also boost its performance as well.

 It’s particularly important to have one if you live in an area that sometimes gets lightning strikes or power outages, even if they are rare.